cfpwastaken/serversystem-old/README.md

 Discord Bot is a multi-purpose Discord Bot.

+NOTE: This is the old version of the bot!!
+Please go to the new one!

 NOTE: The bot is still in development and i am working on implementing old features again.

 ## Installing